Fierioziy/ParticleNativeAPI/README.md

 Include it as a reference jar, **do not include plugin classes into Your plugin**.
 Read below sections about core module if you want to do so.

-Plugin's jar contains classes and documented source code files which your IDE should automatically detect to display javadoc's hints.
+Plugin's jars contains classes and documented source code files which your IDE should automatically detect to display javadoc's hints.

 Alternatively you can use Maven (from official Maven repository):